-FIGURE 21: THE INFLATION VERSUS UNEMPLOYMENT TRADE-OFF
+FIGURE 21: THE PERCEIVED INFLATION VERSUS UNEMPLOYMENT TRADE-OFF by Stefanie Stantcheva

 Notes: The figure reports the share of respondents whose answers are reflected by the statement listed alongside 90% confidence intervals.
 The share reporting those who say that inflation and unemployment are negatively related is conditional on saying they are related.
 For more details on the questionnaire, see Appendix A.4.